Why Weren’t There Any Backups?

 - SECURITY – SSH (Secure Telnet Shell) connectivity for RSYNC and encrypted VPN connections provide for secure data transmission to your firewalled storage account.

-Online Server Backup Connection Methods
+Remote Backup Service Connection Methods

 - FTP – Compatible with most FTP clients (CuteFTP, WS-FTP, etc…) providing a powerful and flexible system for transferring files.
 Interfaces with CPanel, and other software, to accept incoming backup connection processes.